gwenbiophys/NaiveDynamics.jl/docs/src/devdirections.md

  [x] get rid of dumloop_product!() as it is just an unnecessary composite of larger pieces [x] GLMakie integration and MP4 deliverable for data analysis [] add temperature rescaling to catch molecules that suddenly acquire an obscene velocity.
+ [x] fix bugs that cause particles to exit the box
+ [x] fix bugs that cause unnecessary allocations in VelVer [x] notice that a simulation records n_steps + 1 position sets, when trying using frameintervals of 10s, have to shift the value by 1

 ### Version 0.00.3
  [] Improve design of the Logger to be compatible with makie